KCL-BMEIS/ExeTera/README.md

 ---
 # Usage

-The ExeTera allows you to import data from CSV sources into HDF5, a columnar data format more suited to performing analytics.
-This is done through `exetera import`.
+ExeTera allows you to import data from CSV sources into HDF5, a columnar data format more suited to performing analytics.
+This is done through the `exetera import` command line operation.

 ### `exetera import`